 We offer a wide range of contemporary, flexible courses at undergraduate and postgraduate level, with practice-based learning and international opportunities built into every stage.

 There's so much going on in Birmingham – from the buzzy street markets to the unmissable transformation of the whole city and our campus.
 Study here at you'll be at the heart of it all.
 Start your journey and find a course that suits you.

 - Each course has its own specific entry requirements that can include both academic and non-academic elements.
 Be sure to check the entry requirements tab on the course pages to work out what you need to achieve in order to be accepted to study.

 Faculties / Departments

-- Arts, Design and Media: Our internationally renowned arts training provision includes a specialist music conservatoire and drama school, a leading provider of media training, and the UK’s largest regional centre for art, architecture and design education, incorporating Europe’s largest jewellery school.
+- Arts, Design and Media: Our internationally renowned arts training provision includes a specialist music conservatoire and drama school, a leading provider of media training, a Grade I listed School of Art, architecture and design education, incorporating Europe’s largest jewellery school.
 From music to media and film to fashion, our students regularly win awards and gain national recognition for their achievements.

 - Computing, Engineering and the Built Environment: Our School of Computing and Digital Technology applies abstract intelligence to making a better, safer, smarter society, whilst the School of Engineering and the Built Environment is solving the problems of tomorrow, today.

 - Business, Law and Social Sciences: The Faculty of Business, Law and Social Sciences offers an innovative learning environment, as well as outstanding facilities and resources at our City Centre Curzon Building.
 We specialise in the fields of business, law, criminology, sociology and psychology, and have a strong record of teaching, research and consultancy.